 Dr. Shilpa Kadam is a research scientist at the Hugo W. Moser Research Institute at Kennedy Krieger.
 She is an assistant professor of neurology at the Kennedy Krieger Institute and Johns Hopkins University School of Medicine.
 She is also the director of the mouse in-vivo electrophysiology laboratory at the Kennedy Krieger Institute.

-Shilpa Kadam graduated with her diploma in alternative medicine and completed her internship at Sanjeevan General Hospital in Pune, India.
+Shilpa Kadam completed her medical internship at Sanjeevan General Hospital in Pune, India.
 After graduation, she trained/worked as a medical officer at the Pune Institute of Neurology in the intensive care and high dependency units.
-She completed her doctoral degree in the United States in the field epilepsy research in the lab of Dr. F. E. Dudek (University of Utah School of Medicine), in 2006.
+She completed her PhD in Neuroscience in the United States in the field of epilepsy research in the laboratory of Dr. F. E. Dudek (University of Utah School of Medicine), in 2006.
 She did her post-doctoral fellowship training in the Department of Neurology at the Johns Hopkins University School of Medicine.
-In 2008, she joined the faculty of the Neurology Department.
+In 2012, she joined the faculty of the Neurology Department as Assistant Professor.

 Dr. Kadam's doctoral research involved the study of epileptogenesis using in vivo ECOG monitoring using telemetry and in vitro slice electrophysiology in a rat model of perinatal hypoxia-ischemia.
 Using the expertise gained during her pre-doctoral training in the Dudek Laboratory, she established a first of its kind: in-vivo mouse electroencephalogram (EEG) laboratory at the Kennedy Krieger Institute in 2009: with capabilities of recording chronic and continuous video/EMG/EEGs.